History

 The valuation of the priory seven years later amounted to just over £ 56 of annual income, supplied mainly from appropriated churches (Ewenny, St Bride’s Major, Colwinston, Oystermouth, Pembrey, and St Ishmael).
 Still more difficult times came in the fourteenth century due to the onset of the plague and the end of the family of founders and patrons, the de Londres.
 At the beginning of the 15th century, the monastery’s property suffered considerable damages during the revolt of Owain Glyndŵr, probably because the prior helped organize a defense against the Welsh.

-The convent was dissolved in 1536 and, in the same year, rented to Sir Edward Carne.
+The community was dissolved in 1536 and, in the same year, rented to Sir Edward Carne.
 In 1545, he bought monastic buildings along with its belongings and transformed them into a residence, although the temple still served as a parish church.
 At the end of the 17th century, the estate passed into the hands of the Turbervill family, and in the nineteenth century, the estate was taken over by Colonel Thomas Picton-Warlow and then his heirs.
 In 1803, the northern transept and side chapels of the church were destroyed, the ruined eastern wing of the former claustrum was also demolished.

 Architecture